ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 - Default Value: None

 ### ocp_version
 Required.

+- Supported Values:
-Specify the version of OCP to install.
+  - Specific version of OCP to install.
 The exact format of this will vary depending on `cluster_type`.
 For ROKS clusters the format is `4.6_openshift`, `4.8_openshift`, for Fyre it is `4.6.16`.
+For Fyre and Roks the patch version is optional eg for fyre `4.15` will install the latest supported 4.15 patch version.
+  - `default` - uses the version that has been deemed the default, typically the most recently supported version
+  - `rotate` - chooses a version based on the day of the week
 - Environment Variable: `OCP_VERSION`
 - Default Value: None